paulviet/kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launch](resources/Theater_Outcomes_vs_Launch.png)

 We still feel her best month for fundraising is STILL April to begin Fundraising.
-However we feel that based on the downwards slope of the cart and the cancellation records from years 2015-2017, She would have approximately 30 days to try to raise the required Funds for the Kickstarter.
+However we feel that based on the downwards slope of the cart and the cancellation records from years 2015-2017, She would have less than 60 days to try to raise the required Funds for the Kickstarter.

 ### Analysis of Outcomes Based on Goals